chachaxw/awesome-near-app/README.md

 As you can see in `package.json`, this does two things:

 1. builds & deploys smart contract to NEAR TestNet
-2. builds & deploys frontend code to GitHub using [gh-pages].
+2. builds & deploys frontend code to GitHub using [gh-pages](https://github.com/tschaub/gh-pages).
 This will only work if the project already has a repository set up on GitHub.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.

 ## Troubleshooting